joshden/word-projector/README.md

 The file `data/songs.json` needs to be created and populated with the song words.
 A sample file is present in `songs.sample.json`.

-The `hymns-text-parser.js` script reads in a `.docx` file and outputs JSON that can be piped to `data/songs.json`.
+The `hymns-text-parser.ts` script reads in `.docx` files and outputs JSON that can be piped to `data/songs.json`.
 The corresponding file `songs.sample.docx` can be used as an example.

 ### Use the songs in `songs.sample.json`